-In particular, according to Art.
-100 of the Italian Consolidated Financial Act (Legislative Decree no. 58/1998, "CFA"), as implemented by Art.
-34-ter of the Issuers Regulation no. 11971/1999 issued by Consob (the Italian Securities Market Supervisory Authority), the offer of financial products exclusively to professional investors is exempted from the duty to publish a prospectus.
+In particular, according to Article 100 of the Italian Consolidated Financial Act (Legislative Decree no. 58 / 1998, "CFA"), as implemented by Article 34-ter of the Issuers Regulation no. 11971 / 1999 issued by Consob (the Italian Securities Market Supervisory Authority), the offer of financial products exclusively to professional investors is exempted from the duty to publish a prospectus.

-The definition of professional investors is set out under Art.
-26 and Attachment 3 of Consob Intermediaries Regulation no. 16190/2007, whereby professional investors include:
+The definition of professional investors is set out under Article 6, para.
+2-quinquies of the CFA and Attachment 3 of Consob Intermediaries Regulation no. 20307 / 2018, whereby professional investors include:

-- professional investors by operation of law, i.e.: - Italian and foreign entities authorised and regulated to operate in financial markets (e.g. banks, investment companies, insurances, pension funds etc.); - · large companies meeting certain requirements; - institutional investors whose main activity is investment in financial instruments; - professional investors on request, provided that certain criteria and procedures are met (in this case the offeror is in any case obliged to assess whether the investor is able to make informed investment decisions and to understand the risks thereof); and public professional investors, subject to certain procedures and requirements.
+- professional investors by operation of law, i.e.: - Italian and foreign entities authorised and regulated to operate in financial markets (e.g. banks, investment companies, insurances, pension funds etc.); - large companies meeting certain requirements; - institutional investors whose main activity is investment in financial instruments; - professional investors on request, provided that certain criteria and procedures are met (in this case the offeror is in any case obliged to assess whether the investor is able to make informed investment decisions and to understand the risks thereof); and public professional investors, subject to certain procedures and requirements.